adrielepinto/clustering/README.md

 ![image](https://user-images.githubusercontent.com/97919969/186549533-fbf4412f-d2f0-4a93-8764-b608ad659330.png)
 # BUSINESS PROBLEM

-Insurance All is a company that offer health insurance services, and the product team is analyzing the possibility of offering policyholders a new product: Automobile Insurance.
-However, the business team needs to Know which customers would be interested in buying the new product with follow facts:
+All in One Place is  a company that sells second line products of various brands with a lower price.
 - The company has a list of 380.000 of posssible interested customers;
 - The company has the capacity to make only 20.000 calls by period campaign.
 - The product team selected 127,000 new customers who did not respond to the survey to participate in a campaign.